front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 The file `theme/components/atoms/Form/Input/Password/passwordValidation.js` is now deprecated.
 If you overrode it, you must also override the password validity configuration in `theme/components/atoms/Form/Input/Password/passwordConfig.js` (introduced in this release).

-See ??? for more details on the password field validation configuration.
+See [the password field's documentation](docs/advanced/features/password-fields.html#configure-password-validity) for more details on the password field validation configuration.

+If you overrode some of the following components:
+- `theme/modules/User/RegisterForm/RegisterForm.js`
+- `theme/pages/Account/Information/ChangeUserPasswordForm.js`
+- `theme/pages/PasswordManagment/PasswordReset/PasswordReset.js`
+- `theme/modules/User/PasswordManagement/PasswordResetForm/PasswordResetForm.js`

-If you overrode some of the impacted components (`RegisterForm`, `ChangeUserPasswordForm`, `PasswordReset`, `PasswordResetForm`), use the new `src/web/theme/components/atoms/Form/Input/Password/passwordFieldValidator.js` instead of the deprecated `passwordValidation` as follow
+You must use the new `src/web/theme/components/atoms/Form/Input/Password/passwordFieldValidator.js` instead of the deprecated `passwordValidation` as follow:

 ```diff
 -import {